fergusio/cs109-2015/README.md

 - Support Vector Machines (SVM) are widely used, some consider it best of the shelf classifier.
 They add a new dimension to help seperate classes and also use maximum margin classification.
 SVM is called svm becuase of the support vectors defining the max margin lines for the classification boundary.
 - large data is good for training svm as the points on the boundary are rare and svm cares about establishing the boundary
 - since outliers can change the svm boundaries, there is a concept of slack variables - it allows the SVM to missclassify outliers to make a neat decision boundary. sklearn uses the parameter C to define the slack. the lower the number the more the slack.
 - kernel tricks for svm - go to aribitarily mary dimensions with little computational cost. need to think about what kernel to use.
+Read [What are kernels in machine learning and SVM and why do we need them?](https://www.quora.com/What-are-kernels-in-machine-learning-and-SVM-and-why-do-we-need-them).
 - read [Andrew Ng's cs229 svm notes](http://cs229.stanford.edu/notes/cs229-notes3.pdf)
 - todo: tale sklearns 'faces' dataset and use svm to predict
 - svm tips: